How to Secure a Mortgage with Collections

 Down Payment

 The larger the down payment, the better your chance of securing a mortgage with bad credit.
-You’ll need to put down more than 5% if your mortgage application is not very strong.
+You’ll very likely need to put down more than 5% if your mortgage application is not very strong.
 Lenders will also view where the funds for the down payment are coming from.
 Funds coming from family members are viewed less favorably than your own resources.

 Tips for Improving Your Chances of Mortgage Approval with Collections